University of Guelph: Facilities and plans

 Rozanski Hall (2003) is in the heart of the campus.
 Equipped with electronic white boards, laptop sound, picture and wireless internet and high luminance video/data projectors, Rozanski Hall accommodates over 1,500 students in several lecture halls.

-The Science Complex opened for the 2007/2008 academic year.
-It is the largest integrated science teaching and research facility in North America.
-This facility houses 150 faculty and 4500 students, and centralizes physical, biological and computational sciences.
-A new and improved building consisted of Pathobiology and Animal Health Laboratory was opened in 2010.
-Its goal is to strengthen Canada's ability to prevent diseases and solve health issues at the human/animal interface.
-Supporting the growing role of veterinarians in research and educational initiatives related to public health, this four-storey building includes a lecture theatre, seminar rooms, a teaching lab, and research and laboratory facilities.
+Summerlee Science Complex (2006) is a state-of-the-art classroom and research complex, built with the assistance of the Province of Ontario’s Super Build program, primarily for student learning and scientific research.

-The Biodiversity Institute of Ontario is the world's first centre for high-volume DNA barcoding–the rapid identification of millions of species.
-It is anticipated faculty will enter over 500,000 barcode analyses per year.
-The university's School of Engineering had an approximately $50 million expansion between 2009 and 2011 in the form of new construction and renovations.
-This is in response to new mechanical, biomedical and computer engineering programs, increased enrolment in undergraduate and graduate programs and expanded research in sustainability-related areas.
-Alexander Hall is an environmental teaching and research centre.
-The Animal Cancer Centre is Canada's first institute for comparative cancer investigation.
-It includes a linear accelerator offering animal radiation treatment available.
+Summerlee Science Complex atrium was renamed Waasamowin, which means "to be bathed in light," in 2024, in support of efforts to Indigenize science at U of G and support and retain Indigenous students in STEM.
+Waasamowin is one of the favourite gathering space for students, faculty and staff and can accommodate a gathering of 200 students.
+The complex is also home to U of G’s Advanced Analysis Centre (AAC), which is a group of research laboratories and is a modern, centralized and highly serviced space for large-scale advanced analytical laboratories and provides an unequalled range of capabilities for research and advanced education at the interface of the physical and biological sciences.

 Originally built in the 1940s and expanded in the 1950s, the W.F.
 Mitchell Athletic Centre was upgraded and expanded to keep up with university and community's needs in the fall of 2016.
 After a student referendum in 2010, students choose to contribute $45 million to the innovation of the W.F Mitchell Athletic Centre.
 One of the major focuses on the new building was being able to accommodate the growth in Guelph's population since the 1950s.
 The new 170,000-square-foot Athletic Centre serves as an all purpose building, supporting students, athletes, and the public in a variety of new spaces such as a 22,000-square-foot fitness room, multiple gymnasiums, and a rock-climbing wall.
+It also includes multiple swimming pools, a jogging track, and a variety of fitness programs.

 On June 25, 1988, No. 4 Wireless School Association erected a bronze plaque as a war memorial the Royal Canadian Air Force No. 4 Wireless School, which was located on the campus (1941-1945); the plaque honours the memory of their comrades who died in the armed service of Canada during World War II.